hatanvir/DependencyInjectionAndroid/README.md

 # DependencyInjectionAndroid
-This repo simply implementation of dagger,and hilt on android.
+This repo simply implementation of dagger and hilt on android.